TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_0506.md

 If the Boolean expression evaluates to **`true or success`**, then the block of code inside the `if` statement will be executed.
 If Boolean expression evaluates to **`false or nil`**, then the code after the `else` keyword of the given if statement will be executed.

 `If else` flow diagram:
-https://cdn1.imggmi.com/uploads/2019/7/17/3d289e6be5da5e82197113133c16e64e-full.jpg - bad example of an algorythmic structure, the "truthtful/rightful" flow must be the main path
+https://cdn1.imggmi.com/uploads/2019/7/17/3d289e6be5da5e82197113133c16e64e-full.jpg - bad example of an algorithmic structure, the "truthtful/rightful" flow must be the main path

 Example:
 ```